ietf-wg-pce/draft-ietf-pce-iana-update/draft-ietf-pce-iana-update.md

 # Standards Action PCEP Registries Affected

-The following table lists the "Path Computation Element Protocol (PCEP) Numbers" registries whose registration policy has changed from Standards Action to IETF Review.
-Affected registries now list this document as a reference.
+The following table lists the "Path Computation Element Protocol (PCEP) Numbers" registries whose registration policy will be changed from Standards Action to IETF Review.
+Affected registries will list this document as a reference.
 Where this change is applied to a specific range of values within the particular registry, that range is given in the Remarks column.

 | Registry | RFC             | Remarks       |
 | :---     |    :----:       |          ---: |